piyushgupta-29/Assignment/README.md

     reducer: The reducer folder contains useReducer.js which is used to store and update states instead of using useState.
-    images: All the images used in the project are stored here. app.js: The user is rerouted to the page he requested in app.js index.js: The contents of app.js are rendered to index.html using index.js
+    images: All the images used in the project are stored here. app.js: The user is rerouted to the page he requested in app.js app.css: Css used in all components is written here. index.js: The contents of app.js are rendered to index.html using index.js